synergy-au/cactus-runner/README.md

 In the current configurtion, debug and info messages are written to `stdout`.
 Warning and error messages are written to `stderr`.

-A persistent log is written to `logs/test_harness.jsonl`.
+A persistent log is written to `logs/cactus_runner.jsonl`.
 All messages to the persistent log are written in a structured [JSONL](https://jsonlines.org/) format for easy (machine) searching/parsing.

 ## Dev

 ### Setup

-The `harness_runner` package (provided by this repo) should be installed in a suitable virtual environment.
+The `cactus_runner` package (provided by this repo) should be installed in a suitable virtual environment.
 Activate your virtual environment and then run,

 ```sh
 pip install --editable .[dev,test,cli]